 Try searching estate sales, large flea markets, online auction sites and websites for war and mid-century mementos.

 Condition and luck determine price.
 If you’re lucky, you may find them in charity shops for $5-$10.
-On the Internet, prices range from $10 and up.
+Online, prices range from $10 and up.

 How to Display Them